Best AI for SEO in 2026: Top Tools for Real SEO Work

 Choose GPT if your bottleneck is workflow variety

 If you use AI for many small SEO tasks instead of one large writing task, GPT is often the better option.
-It works well for idea generation, rewrites, FAQs, headings, snippets, and optimization passes.
+It works well for ideation, rewrites, FAQs, headings, snippets, and optimization passes.

 Choose Gemini if your research lives in Google Workspace